-Capital One Venture miles will transfer to most airline partners at a ratio of 1:1 — meaning you'll get 1 airline mile for every 1 Capital One Venture mile.
-Note, however, that Venture miles will transfer at a ratio of 2:1.5 for the Eva Air miles.
+You can transfer your Capital One Venture miles to most airline partners at a ratio of 1:1.
+This means you'll get 1 airline mile for every 1 Capital One Venture mile.
+Note, however, that Capital One Venture miles will transfer at a ratio of 2:1.5 for the Eva Air miles.
 So, 2 Capital One Venture miles will count for 1.5 EVA Air miles.

-You can use all major airlines with Capital One Venture Rewards Credit Card.
-Capital One Venture cardholders earn 5 miles per $1 spent on hotels and rental cars booked through Capital One Travel, and 2 miles per $1 on all other purchases.
-That includes airfare booked with any airline, and Venture miles can also be used to pay for flights on nearly all airlines.
-You can do so by booking through Capital One, transferring miles to … read full answerairline partners, or covering the cost of recent flights.
+You can use most major airlines with Capital One Venture.
+More specifically, cardholders earn 2 miles / $1 on airfare booked with any airline.
+Capital One Venture miles can also be used to pay for flights on nearly all airlines.
+You can do so by booking through Capital One Travel, transferring miles to airline partners, or covering the cost of recent flights.

-In fact, Venture miles are redeemable for nearly any travel purchase made anywhere.
+In fact, Capital One Venture miles are redeemable for nearly any travel purchase made anywhere.
 There are no blackout dates and no limits, either.

 You need 100 Capital One miles for every dollar that a flight costs.
 Each mile is worth one cent when spent on travel.
 So, if your flight costs $200, you’ll need 20,000 miles.
 That’s a pretty standard rate for reward redemption.

-Capital One credit card annual fees range from $0 to $95 per year, depending on the card.
-Most Capital One consumer credit cards have no annual fee, and the few cards that do have such a fee usually have extensive rewards as well.
+The Capital One credit card annual fees range from $0 to $395, depending on the card.
+Most Capital One consumer credit cards have no annual fee, and the few cards that do have such a fee usually come with extensive rewards, too.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.